-- Average earnings (excluding bonuses) in the finance sector rose by 2.5%.
-This is lower than the increase seen in the previous year (3.2% in June 2015) but similar to the preceding five-year average of 2.5% per annum for this sector. - The greatest increases in earnings were in construction (4.1%) and hotels, restaurants and bars (3.5%). - The lowest annual rate of increase was in the other business activities sector, which saw an annual increase in average earnings of 1.0% compared to June 2015.
+- Average earnings (excluding bonuses) in the finance sector rose by 2.9%.
+The latest increase was slightly greater than that seen in the previous year (2.5% in June 2017) and the preceding five-year average of 2.6% per annum for this sector. - Average earnings increased by 3.5% in the hotels, restaurants and bars sector and by 3.0% in agriculture.
+These increases were predominantly driven by the rise in the minimum wage, implemented in April 2017. - Average earnings in the construction sector increased by 3.2%, which was lower than that recorded in the previous year (4.1% in June 2016), but above the previous 5-year average for this sector (2.7% per year). - The lowest annual rate of increase was in the public sector, which saw average earnings increase by 1.6% compared to June 2016.